-Some mementos commemorate personal accomplishment activities such as sports musical or performance.
-Typical include items team photos, trophies, plaques, medals, or certificates for activities such as sports or musical performance.
+Some mementos commemorate personal accomplishment in activities such as sports or musical performance.
+Typical items include team photos, trophies, plaques, medals, or certificates for activities such as sports or musical performance.
 They are usually placed for display on a shelf or wall, and often related items are kept together.
 For example, Figure 3 shows a shelf in a child's room that contains all her trophies and awards.